avi2003/hugsyalert-mvp/README.md

 ### The Core Problem

 Single pet owners (~18M households in the US) lack a reliable, automated system to ensure their pet's immediate care if they are suddenly incapacitated or unable to return home.
-PawConnect solves this core anxiety by intelligently alerting a trusted network of helpers.
+HugsyAlert solves this core anxiety by intelligently alerting a trusted network of helpers.

 ### Tech Stack (Firebase-First Architecture)